A Less than Perfect Diet?

 • The Perfect Diet is a Myth.

-• The notion that you can get every thing that you need to stay healthy out of your diet, is a big lie.
+• The notion that you can get everything that you need to stay healthy out of your diet, is a big lie.

 • Taking nutritional supplements will allow you to eat a realistic diet, and still be healthy.